-Names of built helper the resources are using the class are straightforward org.hornetq.api.core.management.ResourceNames and (core.queue.exampleQueue for the Core Queue exampleQueue, jms.topic.exampleTopic for the JMS Topic exampleTopic, etc.).
+Names of the resources are built using the helper class org.hornetq.api.core.management.ResourceNames and are straightforward (core.queue.exampleQueue for the Core Queue exampleQueue, jms.topic.exampleTopic for the JMS Topic exampleTopic, etc.).

 30.3.1.
 Configuring Core Management